joatmon08/terraform-kubernetes-deployment/README.md

     Started](https://www.terraform.io/docs/enterprise/free/index.html) guide to
     set up an account.

-- Terraform v0.12.0-alpha4 (for Terraform Cloud)
+- Terraform v0.12.0-beta2

+  - While the latest Terraform v0.12.0 is a release candidate, Terraform Cloud remote state storage backend does not recognize `0.12.0-rc1` as a valid version.

+  - Initialize providers & modules.

+    ```bash
+    $ terraform init
+    ```

 - Kubernetes v1.14.1

-  - Note: Kubernetes on Docker for Desktop will *not* work for zookeeper, as it runs v1.10.11.
-For running locally, [install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and run with the following command:
+  - Kubernetes on Docker for Desktop Stable will *not* work for zookeeper, as it runs v1.10.11.
+Docker for Desktop Edge may have other versions available.

+  - If not using Docker for Desktop, [install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and run with the following command: